Allenice/grunt-html-template/README.md

 ### Options
 1. You can use all options of [swig](http://paularmstrong.github.io/swig/docs/api/).
 By default, cache is set to false.
-2. You can use options of [js-beautify](https://www.npmjs.org/package/js-beautify) in beautify property
+2. You can use options of [js-beautify](https://www.npmjs.org/package/js-beautify) in beautify property.
+3. You can set {force : false} in order to compile files which has changed.

 ### Usage Examples